CharliiKo/yolov8-pytorch-reconstruct/video_out/readme.md

-This file is used to save detection vedio "detect.mp4".
+This file is used to save detection video "detect.mp4".